 How Marijuana plants pollinate

 Cannabis is naturally speaking a ‘wind pollinated’ plant meaning that they rely on the wind to transport the pollen from the pollen sacks on the males over to the females and their hairy pistils.
 Once these have captured that pollen they become fertilised and seed production kicks in.
 Not the most fun for of reproduction but this is how baby Marijuana is made.
-What results is small sacks on the females called “calyxes” in which the new seeds are being formed.
+What results are small sacks on the females called “calyxes” in which the new seeds are being formed.
 Once ready, the calyxes will begin to open to reveal dark coloured seeds.
 These are then ready to be picked and re-planted to form a new cannabis plant.